tsaopy/tsaopy/README.md

 ### build

-Version with the bare minimum from main plus additional installations scripts with the purpose of building the `pip install tsaopy` files.
+Version with the bare minimum from main plus additional installation scripts with the purpose of building the `pip install tsaopy` files.